 I research family history, practise tai chi and under normal circumstances sing in at least 3 choirs.
 In retirement I hope to travel regularly, visiting areas in the UK where my ancestors lived and undertaking further research in record offices and archives.

-Angela Clarke (Parent Governor)
+Angela Clarke (Co-opted Governor)